Frans Kaisiepo Airport

+The airport area and runway is also shared with Manuhua Air Force Base, a Type A airbase of the Indonesian Air Force.
+The airbase is named after Major (Posth.)
+Lambertus Manuhua, an Air Force commando that was killed during combat in 1962.
+Starting on 13 June 2019, it served as the homebase of the 27th Air Squadron, operating CN-235 transport aircraft.

 History

 As World War II started in the Asia-Pacific region, Japan started occupying New Guinea in 1942.
 In an effort to win the war, some naval bases and military airbases were built there.
 This also happened in Biak, particularly at the village of Ambroben, where Mokmer Airfield was built.
-It had a 2,000 X 40 m runway and was built by Romusha workers.
+It had a 2,000 m long, 40 m wide runway and was built by Romusha workers.

 Japan then attempted to build a second military airfield in Samao county.
 However, the airfield was never completed and abandoned when Allied troops attacked Japan's military and defense bases.
 Meanwhile, Mokmer Airfield was completed and was now capable of supporting Japan's military aircraft, either single-engine or twin-engine.

 The allied troops landed at Biak on 16 November 1944.
 With the most complex equipment of that time, they built many military facilities, including air services for troop mobility, logistic hub, and defense base.
-Two other airfields were built at Biak; Burokub Airfield in Burokub Subdistrict (now used by the Indonesian Air Force as the Manuhua Air Force Base) and Sorido Airfield in the village of Samau (now used by the Indonesian Navy Air Force).
+Two other airfields were built at Biak; Boroku Airfield in Boroku Subdistrict (now used by the Indonesian Air Force as the HQ for the Manuhua Air Force Base) and Sorido Airfield in the village of Samau (now used by the Indonesian Navy Aviation).
 Mokmer Airfield's runway was extended to 3,000 X 40 m.
 This airfield was used by the Royal Australian Air Force.
 The allied troops ended their presence in Biak in 1945.

 World War II

-Mokmer Airfield was part of a complex of airfields built on Biak Island by the Japanese (Mokmer, Burokub, and Sorido), of which Mokmer was the main USAAF facility after the island was taken by the United States after fierce fighting in late May and June 1944.
+Mokmer Airfield was part of a complex of airfields built on Biak Island by the Japanese (Mokmer, Boroku, and Sorido), of which Mokmer was the main USAAF facility after the island was taken by the United States after fierce fighting in late May and June 1944.